bmq928/Shinobi/README.md

 because admin page is in /admin => ./ refer to index and we asign static folder is admin => admin is at root => use ../ in every path_src to refer

+#bug
+because $http doesnt pass data to req.body in delete_method => use post method of api/removeUser